Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/events/_index.md

 **Event attributes**

-Events would typically have some attributes
+Events would typically have some attributes used for filtering.

-- [org] - The organisation the event is created for
+- [org] - The application owner / service owner that owns the source (app) of the event.
+Example: SKD, NAV
-- [app] - The app the event is created for
+- [app] - The app the event is created for.
+Example: taxreport
-- [instanceid] - The instanceid
+- [instanceid] - The instanceid:
 - [eventtype] - The type of event.
 Created, completed ++.
 Free text not locked to a schema.

 An event will contain a limited set of information.
-To get the full details for an event the subscribers would need to get all details using APIs.
+To get the full details for an event the consumer would need to get all details using APIs.

 #### Event Schema

 The Altinn 3 will use the defined [CloudEvents](https://cloudevents.io/) specification to describe events in Altinn Apps and Altinn Platform.

+The reason for choosing cloud events are

+- It is a standardized and open format as prefered by our architecture principles
+- It backed by many and The specification is now under the [Cloud Native Computing Foundation](https://www.cncf.io/)
+- It is flexible so it would support scenarious in the future

 Below you find a offical example.
 [See full JSON Schema](https://raw.githubusercontent.com/cloudevents/spec/master/spec.json)